davetcoleman/baxter_cpp/README.md

 Non-SDK packages for Baxter - you need access to RethinkRobotics [sdk-examples](https://github.com/RethinkRobotics/sdk-examples) to use the rest of these packages.
 Currently their SDK is closed source.
 The version of sdk-examples must also be catkinized, which I can provide if you already have the SDK.

+### Prequisites

+ * ROS Groovy or Hydro
+ * gazebo_ros_pkgs installed with the latest stand-alone version of Gazebo
+ * A catkinized version of baxter_msgs (Rethink will officially release this soon to baxter_common, otherwise email davetcoleman@gmail.com)

 ### Installation